 - ✓ Control the new oil level (the oil must be changed).
-See the engine's user manual. - ✓ Control the drives new oil level (the oil must be changed).
-See the drives user manual. - ✓ Control the fuel filter and change it if necessary.
+See the engine's user manual. - ✓ Control the gearbox's new oil level (the oil must be changed).
+See the engine's user manual. - ✓ Control the fuel filter and change it if necessary.
 Control the fuel system and fasten all couplings and fittings.
 Check the water separator.
 Look for any damages or leakages or potential hazard.
-See the engine's user manual. - ✓ Check the through hull fittings.
-Control all couplings and fittings. - ✓ Check the propeller.
+See the engine's user manual. - ✓ Check the through hull fitting at the shaft.
+Control all couplings and fittings. - ✓ Check the propeller, the propeller nut and the splint pin.